akoidan/pychat/README.md

    - You can also generate them manually and put into `./rootfs/etc/nginx/ssl/server.key` and `./rootfs/etc/nginx/ssl/certificate.crt`
  - Rename [chat/settings_example.py](chat/settings_example.py) to `chat/settings.py`.
 Open it and replace with your data according to comments.
 Everything in this file but `SECRET_KEY` is optional.
  - Build the image, you can use either single container or multiple:
-   - Single container: `docker build -t pychat . -f docker-all/Dockerfile`. `docker volume create pychat_data` `docker run -p 443:443 pychat`
+   - Single container: `docker build -t pychat . -f docker-all/Dockerfile`.  `docker run -p 443:443 pychat`
    - Multiple container: `docker-compose -f docker/docker-compose.yml up`.
  - Open https://localhost